syncfusion-content/javascript-docs/js/GroupButton/Behavior-Settings.md

 ## Different modes of button

-Group button provides the different types of modes called check box mode, radio button mode.
+GroupButton provides the different types of modes called check box mode, radio button mode.
 Setting a **groupButtonMode** property value to checkbox mode, we can perform the multiple actions in a single group.
 In this case, you can toggle the all the buttons state and perform the actions, since it all will behave as individual button in a group of button.

 Setting a ButtonMode to radio, we can perform the only single action with all related actions in a group of button.

-Checkbox mode- Here, multiple button can be selected, please check with the below use case for this mode.
+Checkbox Mode :- Here, multiple button can be selected, please check with the below use case for this mode.

 {% highlight html %}